FenderStrat85/CRUK-react-exercise/README.md

 You will be building a form which will fetch assets from the NASA Images and Video Library API.
 The fields will provide filters for the query.
 The media returned should be displayed below the form for the user.
 The user should only see the first 10 items.

 ## Fields
-### Media type field
-Required
-Default: none
-Type: Select
-Label: Media type
-Name: mediaType
-Values: [“audio”, “video”, “image”]

-An error message below the field should read “Please select a media type.” if the user does not select an option.

 ### Keywords field
 Required
 Initial value: “”